webflorist/formfactory/README.md

 2. Add the Service-Provider to config/app.php:  `Nicat\FormFactory\FormFactoryServiceProvider::class`
 3. Add the Form-facade to config/app.php: `'Form' => Nicat\FormFactory\FormFactoryFacade::class`
 4. Publish config and javascript:  `php artisan vendor:publish --provider="Nicat\FormFactory\FormFactoryServiceProvider"`
-5. Include the published javascript-file (`public/vendor/nicat/formfactory/js/formfactory.js`) in your master-template (only required for ajax-validation and dynamic-list-functionality).

 ## Configuration
 The package can be configured via `config/formfactory.php`.
 Please see the inline-documentation of this file for explanations of the various settings: